Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 - the reasons,

-Therefore, you may think that by forgiving someone, you are granting them grace or doing them a favor.
-However, you must remember that forgiveness is not for them but for you.
+Therefore, we may think that by forgiving someone, we are granting them grace or doing them a favor.
+However, we must remember that forgiveness is not for them but for us.

 The major drawback of this approach is that there will be many opportunities for incomprehensible, unbearable, and unjustifiable behavior.

-In that scenario, you’d be entirely within your rights not to forgive—technically, yes.
-And you will even be right.
+In that scenario, we’d be entirely within our rights not to forgive — technically, yes.
+And we would even be right.

 A question to ponder: